-That's not all; baking soda is also great at clearing up nasty smells around the home.
-You could place an open box in the back of your fridge to neutralise food odours, or sprinkle at the bottom of your bin to help prevent bad, lingering smells.
+Baking soda is also great at clearing up nasty smells around the home.
+You could place an open box in the back of your fridge to neutralise food odours or sprinkle at the bottom of your bin to help prevent bad, lingering smells.
 It works equally well on everything from litter trays to carpets; sprinkle on your carpet and leave overnight to freshen up your rooms, then sweep or vacuum up the residue the next morning.

-You'll find this wonder ingredient in the baking aisle of any leading supermarket or convenience store, while you can find larger tubs of baking soda for cleaning at stores like Amazon and Wilko.
+Most supermarkets such as Tesco, Aldi and Asda stock this wonder ingredient in the baking aisle, with prices starting from less than £1.
+You'll also find larger tubs of baking soda for cleaning at stores like Amazon and Wilko.